Jorg8383/LeetFleet/wot_bridge_directory/readme.md

 ## The current bridge implementation

 To realise this, the functionality of the bridge can be summarised as follows:
-* Fetching a list of TDs from the WoT-Hive directory at regular intervals (currently every 10 sec)
+* Fetching a list of TDs from the WoT-Hive directory at regular intervals.
+This interval is set as an environment variable in the docker compose file that includes the vehicle emulations, which can be modified based on testing/demonstration needs
-* Checking the fetched cache for relevant TD entries
+* Checking the fetched cache for relevant TD entries.
+A TD entry is considered relevant if the directory service was started before that vehicle registered with the directory.
     * Keeping track of outdated TDs to be deleted
     * Keeping track of current TDs to be consumed
     * Keeping track of TDs that have already be consumed
 * Cleaning up the WoT-Hive directory by deleting outdated TDs.
 Therefore, keeping the amount of data that must be exchanged to a minimum
 * Creating a so-called “Consumed-Thing”
-    * For each TD to be consumed a so-called “Servient” is instantiated
+    * For each TD to be consumed a so-called “Servient” is instantiated (a servient is like a server that also functions as a client simultaneously)
     * For each TD to be consumed a HTTP server with its individual port is being created
     * A client-factory and the HTTP server is than added to the servient
-* Finally, the servient spins up a Consumed-Thing for each TD
+* Each consumed thing is technically given its own servient by the bridge, as can be seen in the individual ports assigned to each consumed thing

 For more information about the WoT-Hive directory, check out: